EMPOWERING PARENTS WITH AN ACTIVE EDUCATIONAL ROLE

-In response to a growing population of parents seeking an active role in their children’s education, Horizon Charter Schools (HCS) began as a public independent study program more than two decades ago, and we have always remained true to our roots.
+In response to a growing population of parents seeking an active role in their children’s education, Horizon Charter Schools (HCS) began as a public independent study program 30 years ago, and we have always remained true to our roots.
 That’s why our main focus continues to be supporting and expanding independent study teaching programs and educational opportunities for our families.

-Since we’re a public charter school, there are never any tuition fees and most classes, study trips, and educational materials can be paid for with your state-provided student funds.
-To help families get even more from their homeschooling experience, this year we raised the amount of funds you have to spend — $2,600 per K-8th grade students and $2,800 for high school students.
-That’s $1,000 more per student than in previous years and more than most other area charter schools provide.
+Since we’re a public charter school, there are never any tuition fees, and most classes, study trips, and educational materials can be paid for with your state-provided student funds.
+To help families get even more from their homeschooling experience, this year, we raised the amount of funds you have to spend — $3,000 per student, that’s more per student than most other area charter schools provide.
 In addition, funds can be shared between family members, providing even greater flexibility and choices for parents.

 In the alternative home study program, parents work in strong partnerships with a highly qualified, state credentialed, Supervising Teacher (ST) who forms a strong bond with their home schooling families, helping and encouraging them along the way.
 Your ST will help develop a Personalized Learning Plan for each student based on the California Academic Content Standards and the individual child’s abilities, interests, and learning style.
 Then they’ll monitor your child’s progress through regular, scheduled, face-to-face meetings and provide assistance, guidance and input as needed.
 Your ST will ensure all requirements are being met, answer questions and provide ideas and assistance, giving you the peace of mind you need.